-- (i) Death of a family member (family member includes spouse, common-law spouse, parents, children, step children, step parents, brother, sister, in-laws, grandparents, grandchildren, foster parents, foster children, same sex spouse, or any other relative who has been living at the same residence as the employee) up to three (3) days. - (ii) The Employer may also authorize reasonable travel time with pay to a maximum of two (2) additional days in instances where such time is deemed appropriate as a result of the location where the employee shall be attending the funeral. - (iii) Other than the compassionate leave mentioned above, employees may be granted leave with pay for short periods to attend a funeral or act as a pallbearer up to one half (1⁄2) day per year.
+- Death of a family member (family member includes spouse, common-law spouse, parents, children, step children, step parents, siblings, in-laws, grandparents, grandchildren, foster parents, foster children, or any other relative who has been living at the same residence as the employee) - up to three (3) days. - (ii) The Employer may also authorize reasonable travel time with pay to a maximum of two (2) additional days in instances where such time is deemed appropriate as a result of the location where the employee shall be attending the funeral. - (iii) Other than the compassionate leave mentioned above, employees may be granted leave with pay for short periods to attend a funeral or act as a pallbearer up to one half $(\frac{1}{2})$ day per year.